Designed in Cambridge, the Majority Snowdon II Soundbar is an ideal marriage between British design and far east manufacturing.

 Finally, as Majority are based in the UK, they provide good support including a 3-year warranty.

-Having considered both sides, it’s a superb entry-level soundbar.
+Having considered both sides, The Majority Snowdon II Soundbar is a superb entry-level unit.
 However, you’ll want to spend more if you’re upgrading or need more inputs.
 In conclusion, our score is 7/10.